Best Practices for Dating As a Single Parent

 1. Wait a year.

-2. Confront your own issues.
+2. Confront your issues.

-Therefore, if communication was a problem in your last relationship, take a year off from dating to concentrate on connecting with others and speaking your views.
+Therefore, if communication was a problem in your last relationship, take a year off dating to concentrate on connecting with others and speaking your views.
 If your self-worth is a problem, work on it if body image is a contributing factor.
 Seeing a therapist could also be a good option, especially if you have trouble with self-reflection, advises Laino.

 3. Let go of guilt.